-Perhaps his proudest accomplishment, Castagna has worked closely with the American Kennel Club, conserving its massive collection of 19th and 20th century dog paintings for nearly since 1994.
+Perhaps his proudest accomplishment, Castagna has worked closely with the American Kennel Club, conserving its massive collection of 19th and 20th century dog paintings since 1994.
 The restored art will now be collected and displayed at the new Museum of the Dog, opening in Manhattan next year (after it moves from St. Louis, MO).

 “We consider ourselves fortunate to have found this master restorer, and would not hesitate recommending him to anyone needing and seeking this type of unique talent,” American Kennel Club President and CEO Dennis B. Sprung wrote of Castagna.

 Considering the years of training, patience and innovation required to achieve what Castagna has, the Hamptons, too, should count ourselves lucky have him.